AdobeDocs/mix-modeler.en/help/models/overview.md

 >[!NOTE]
 >
->This selection is only available on successful trained models.
+>This selection is only available on successfully trained models.
 >

 To view insights of a model, in the Mix Modeler interface: